d3x0r/sack.vfs/README_ObjectStorage.md

 (Added from 0.9.145)
 Object storage interface is a hybrid combination of virtual file system and JSOX for object encoding.

+The target usage is data storage; in an object relational format that supports lazy loading.

+Accessors substitued for variable fields would have been ideal; but there's still some funtionality that JS lacks to make that elegant...

+### History

 After making [JSOX](https://github.com/d3x0r/JSOX),
 I forked my VFS from a while ago and changed the directory structure so it's a combined radix/remainder of name structure; so as a directory block fills with strings, it finds common ones, and updates a byte-character reference for all the files that start with that...